uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

     TIE --> |4.
 Laboratory Report<br/>HL7 v2 ORU_R01| OrderPlacer
 ```

-The TIE's will typically perform transformations between the different versions of HL7 v2 used by the Order Placer (e.g. EPR) and Order Filler (e.g. LIMS).
+TIEs typically handle transformations between the different HL7 v2 variants used by Order Placers (e.g. EPRs) and Order Fillers (e.g. LIMS).

 ### Message Routing

-The regional service will potentially be providing services to over 20 NHS Trusts within the region, which includes many different types of clinical systems.
-The service itself, will include several different LIMS and other clinical systems.
+The regional service may support more than 20 NHS Trusts, each using different clinical systems.
+Within NHS North West Genomics itself, multiple LIMS and supporting clinical systems are in use.

 ```mermaid
 graph TD